CloudDevOpsEMEA/aws-atc-ts-grafana/README.md

  - **install_galaxy_modules:** install the two F5 Networks provided Ansible Galaxy modules used in this demo:
    - `f5devcentral.atc_deploy` to perform DO/AS3/TS actions
    - `f5networks.f5_modules` to wait for BIG-IP to be ready after the terraform spin-up
- - **inventory:** generate a yaml file containing your AWS dynamic inventory file.
-This is not needed to run the demo, but essential for debugging and understanding of the variable herein referred inside the Ansible roles.
-When you run the Ansible playbook bigip, Ansible will generate this file in it's own cache in order to resolve the reference variables
+ - **inventory:** generate a yaml file containing your AWS dynamic inventory.
+This is not needed to run the demo, but essential for debugging and understanding of the variables herein referred inside the Ansible roles.
+When you run the Ansible playbook bigip, Ansible will generate this file in it's own cache in order to resolve the referenced variables
  - **clean_output:** remove all temporary demo artifacts
  - **terraform_validate:** perform a syntax validation and linting step on the terraform code to maintain clean and readable code
  - **terraform_update:** update the terraform dependent modules